Early Exiting Predictive Coding Neural Networks for Edge AI: Proposed Architecture

-As shown in \Cref{fig:arch}, our architecture is formed of a shared backbone alongside downstream task classifiers.
-The backbone serves as a feature extractor.
-It is built with a bidirectional hierarchy of convolutional and deconvolutional layers.
-The backbone is executed for a maximum of $T$ cycles before outputting the final feature vector for classification.
-Blue arrows represent the convolutional forward pass, while red arrows represent the feedback deconvolutions.
-Each intermediate representation consists of a concatenation of a convolutional and a deconvolutional feature maps, referred to as $C_l$ and $D_l$ respectively.
-We perform a variable number of cycles $t<T$ over the backbone.
-Once cycling is finished, we feed the last obtained feature vector $C_{l}(t)$ to the classifier corresponding to the achieved number of cycles $t$ (green arrow in \Cref{fig:arch}).
-The first cycle consists of three consecutive passes: forward, feedback, and forward.
-Every other cycle starts with a feedback pass followed by a forward pass.
+Our proposed model is illustrated in \Cref{fig:arch}.
+It consists of a shared backbone serving as a feature extractor, along with downstream task classifiers.
+The backbone is designed as a bidirectional hierarchy of convolutional and deconvolutional layers, where blue arrows denote the forward convolutional pass and red arrows indicate the feedback deconvolutions.
+During inference, the model performs a variable number of cycles, $t \leq T$, over the backbone to iteratively minimize local prediction errors across all layers.
+Once the cycling process concludes, the final layer feature vector is passed to the classifier corresponding to the current cycle count $t$ (green arrow in \Cref{fig:arch}).
+The classification confidence is then compared against a predefined user threshold.
+If the confidence exceeds the threshold, the inference is terminated, and a response is returned.
+Otherwise, another cycle is initiated, followed by another classification and threshold comparison.

+In the proposed architecture, the number of classifiers corresponds to the maximum number of allowed cycles, denoted as $T$.
+The decision to employ $T$ distinct classifiers, rather than a single classifier shared across all cycles, is driven by the evolving nature of feature representations throughout the iterative process.
+Since feature vectors undergo continuous refinement from one cycle to the next, a classifier trained on feature representations from a five-cycle model would be unable to accurately interpret the patterns extracted by a one-cycle model for the same input.
+In the following subsections, we will further detail the cycling rules as well as the training scheme.